GOPC

 Academic Director

-Principal Clinical Practitioner, Department of Family Medicine and Primary Care, School of Clinical Medicine, The University of Hong Kong
+Clinical Assistant Professor, Department of Family Medicine and Primary Care, School of Clinical Medicine, The University of Hong Kong

 Prof CHAN Hin Lee Henry